vladkinoman/just-my-notes/computer-science/operating-systems/linux/applications/formats-for-packaging-applications.md

   >
   > You don't need snaps when you use ppas for beta software.

-- Snap store is slow?
-QUOTES?

 - Snaps take lots of place as each of them brings the required libs.

   > Disk space is generally not an issue, not only disks are cheap, but snaps are compressed archives, and they can re-use some special snaps of common dependencies.
-And this strategy allows the advantages I mentioned above, developers won't have to worry about which distro or version they're targeting and this will bring us much more software as it already did.
+And this strategy allows the advantages the developer mentioned above, developers won't have to worry about which distro or version they're targeting and this will bring us much more software as it already did.

-- Snap in themselves are not bad - but for a smoother UX they require a « wider view » about how people use their computers.
-How test any and all use cases ?
-Why pushing snap so strongly when basic flaws for users are not solved ?
+- Snap in themselves are not bad - but for a smoother UX **they require a "wider view" about how people use their computers**.
+How test any and all use cases?
+Why pushing snap so strongly when basic flaws for users are not solved?
 And above all what is the meaning of LTS if it's used as a testing bed for a non mature technology?
 Snap for the moment covers none of my needs as a desktop user while .deb do.
-Safety ?
-How am I not safe using .deb ?
+Safety?
+How am I not safe using .deb?

-- Snaps provide more security, the confinement they have is way more secure than what we have by default with any deb package.
-QUOTES???

 - There is a separate service that runs at all times, used to manage how snaps function.
 This consumes system resources (maybe if you are running a low RAM system it might make a difference).

 - Since snaps and flatpaks have all the relevant dependencies bundled up inside them, you end up with wasted storage space, as opposed to the package manager way of installing libraries system-wide so that they can be used by other packages that need them, and only need to be installed once.

-- Canonical controls EVERYTHING!!!!
+- Canonical controls Snaps.
+The question is, do you trust Canonical?
+They violate the Linux philosophy.

   > One way snaps are bad is because Canonical makes its own company-controlled snapcraft the only source you can obtain snaps from.
   >